JeffIrwin/bomat/README.md

 ## Build

-Use CMake, or run the provided CMake wrapper script:
+Use the provided CMake wrapper script.
+If using `gfortran` and reference LAPACK, build that first one time too:

+    ./build-lapack.sh
+    ./build.sh

+If using `ifort`, there is no need to build LAPACK.
+Just export the environment variable to tell bomat's CMake list to use the Intel Fortran compiler:

+    export BOMAT_INTEL=true
     ./build.sh

 ## Run